• Home

 Many cryptographic settings demand security against malicious attacks, where an adversary may deviate from protocol and behave in arbitrary ways.
 Cryptographic proofs form the bedrock of security against such attacks, and have facilitated a multitude of powerful capabilities.
 The following works aim to push the limits of what is achievable in this area: Can we hide secrets in non-interactive proofs, without relying on external sources of trust?
 Can we efficiently verify the results of inefficient computation?

 Despite being startlingly simple to state and tremendously useful, these problems continue to be poorly understood.
 This is in large part due to limitations in current methods to reason about security, which have been formalized into ``black-box'' barriers.
 These barriers rule out proof techniques that only access an adversary as a black-box, remaining oblivious to its code.
 But an adversary's code could be arbitrarily obfuscated or scrambled, and in these settings, it is completely unclear how to use this code in a meaningful way.
-My work develops new proof techniques that overcome some of these barriers.
+I like to explore new proof techniques that overcome some of these barriers.

 with Amit Agarwal, Navid Alamati, Srinivasan Raghuraman and Peter Rindal.
 (TCC 2023)